Open Sesame Door Systems, Inc • 1933 Davis St • Ste 279 • San Leandro • CA 94577

 operator (at the top and bottom center) about 1/4" and slide the cover

-on the top screw since the arm is in the way when the door is closed.
+screwdriver on the top screw since the arm is in the way when the

+door is closed.
 The battery is held in place at two places.
-There is a small black screw
+There is a

-tape strip off the side of the battery, then rotate the back of the
+in place.
+Peel the tape strip off the side of the battery, then rotate the

-battery out toward the side of the case.
-It will come out from under
+back of the battery out toward the side of the case.
+It will come out

-the black screw head and you can then remove it.
-After pealing off the
+from under the black screw head and you can then remove it.
+After

-electrical tape over the battery terminals, pull off the two connectors
+pealing off the electrical tape over the battery terminals, pull off the

 When putting in the new battery be sure that the connectors fit tight